elmat0/enhans_bot/README.md

 # enhance-bot

 Ja hallo my name is Hans.
-Sie are looking for zee arms.
+Vee are looking for zee arms.

 Telegram bot to upscale images based on:
 * https://python-telegram-bot.org/